Enigmind/Bot-VK/README.md

 # Bot Anick
+## Description :
-At the origin, Anick was a bot created for the squadron Veritas Kingdom on the game Elite:Dangerous.
+Anick is a bot created for the squadron Veritas Kingdom on the game Elite:Dangerous.

 ## Invite Link :
 https://discordapp.com/oauth2/authorize?client_id=622447626343677972&scope=bot&permissions=8